gitterally/missile_command/README.md

     - **UI Warnings**: The UI provides clear, flashing warnings for "LOW AMMO" and "SILO DOWN" states.
     - **Integrated Progress Bar**: The top statistics bar doubles as a progress bar, showing your progress to the next level.

-- **Technical Implementation**:
-    - **Delta-Time Physics**: The game loop uses `deltaTime` to ensure all movement and animations are smooth and consistent, regardless of the user's monitor refresh rate.
-    - **Quadtree Optimization**: Collision detection is highly optimized using a Quadtree, allowing for hundreds of objects on screen without performance degradation.
-    - **Responsive Design**: The entire game interface scales dynamically to fit any screen size while perfectly maintaining its aspect ratio, ensuring a great experience from standard HD to 4K monitors.

 ### How to Play

 1. **Starting the Game**: Click the "START GAME" button and select your desired starting level.